01 – A new law comes into effect in California, prohibiting people from smoking in bars and restaurants.

 11 – Islamic extremists massacre over 400 people in an attack on two villages in the north-west of Algeria as part of an ongoing civil war that claims over 100,000 lives.

-03 – A low-flying NATO jet severs the cable holding a cable car in the Dolomites, causing the death of the 20 people inside.
+03 – A low-flying United States Marine Corps EA-6B Prowler aircraft severs the cable holding a cable car in the Dolomites (Italy), causing the death of the 20 people inside.
 The pilot is jailed in 1999 for conducting unauthorised manoeuvres.

 06 – Beach Boys guitarist Carl Wilson dies of lung cancer aged 51.
 Carl’s death leaves Brian Wilson the last surviving brother of the group.

-02 – Images from the spacecraft Galileo reveal that Jupiter’s moon Europa has a liquid ocean and a source of interior heat.
+02 – Images from the spacecraft Galileo reveal that Jupiter’s moon Europa has a liquid ocean and interior heat source.

-27 – The US authorities approve the drug Viagra, saying it helped two-thirds of impotent men.
+27 – US authorities approve the drug Viagra, saying it helped two-thirds of impotent men.

 01 – A US Federal judge dismisses the sexual harassment lawsuit brought by Paula Jones against President Clinton.